andre-g-pedro/wages-and-employment-english/README.md

 Suggestions for improvements, new charts, or ideas are always welcome!
 Feel free to open an **issue** or submit a **pull request** 🚀

-If you enjoy the project, a ⭐ on the repository is always greatly appreciated! ✨
+If you enjoyed the project, a ⭐ on the repository is always greatly appreciated! ✨